 The last step in the pipeline creates a simulation of a privacy attack on gene expression levels that are the most extreme, as described in Aim 2.
 Such an extremity, or ‘outlier’, has the greatest predictability and can potentially be used to identify its associated variants (and individuals), i.e. the greatest outliers in the dataset.
 Then, reads associated with these outlier gene expression levels can either be removed or the read counts can be modified to the mean gene expression level in a variety of fashions.

 In addition to gEUVADIS, we intend to apply our software to all major functional genomic datasets, such as GTex[10], ENCODE[11], and TCGA[13], and variant calling datasets such as the 1000 Genomes Project [12] and the Hapmap 3 project [64].
 Some examples are provided in Table 1.
+In doing such a large-scale calculation we aim to see the distribution of leakage over a variety of RNA-seq data sets.